bogd/esp32-morphing-clock/code/README.md

 ## Info

 This is the code for my morphing clock project.
-See (the main Readme file)[../] for features that are already implemented or still work-in-progress.
+See [the main Readme file](../) for features that are already implemented or still work-in-progress.

 ## Before You Start